The Academy of Church Leadership

 Mastering Church Finances Conference

-North Park University welcomes pastors, church staff, and lay leaders of all denominations to attend our workshop series, which will enable Christian leaders to ensure congregation growth.
+North Park University welcomes pastors, church staff, and lay leaders of all denominations to attend our Mastering Church Finances Conference on June 14th.

-Workshops will cover a number of topics from conflict management to financial management.
+Conference will cover a number of topics from financial controls to clergy compensation.
 Lunch, materials, and parking is included with all registrations.
 A 50% scholarship is also available for anyone affiliated with a church.

-Help your congregation realize its full potential with the skills gained from our workshops.
+Help your congregation realize its full potential with the skills gained from our conference.

 Tim serves as the Program Director for The Academy of Church Leadership.
 He has had a long career as practitioner (Controller, CFO, Consultant), and Professor of Nonprofit Management.
 He serves as a Church Treasurer of St. Luke’s Episcopal Church in Evanston, IL and has provided consulting services to many nonprofits and faith-based organizations.
 Tim is a co-author of Financial Management for Nonprofit Organizations, 3rd Edition to be published in Fall 2018 by John Wily & Co. and has written numerous articles on nonprofit management and development of religious institutes and has served as an international presenter and workshop leader.
 Tim received his PhD in Organizational Behavior from Union Institute and University, and his Masters in Management from John F. Kennedy University.

 |2:30pm-3:30pm||Facilities Management||Rob Hall|